 It is important to understand how to use filters (also known as Subscriptions) to bring alarms into WIN-911.

-The iFIX data source supports two different methods to being alarms into WIN-911.
+The iFIX data source supports two different methods of being alarms into WIN-911.
 However, you only need to use one of these methods.

 - Subscription Filters